IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 - Linux environment
 - Bash shell (`#!/bin/bash`)
 - `log.txt` must exist in the same directory as the script
-- Each course has a corresponding registration file named `CourseID.txt` in the current directory
+- Each course has a corresponding registration file named `CourseID.txt` in the current directory containing each registered student's student ID, first name, and last name

 ---